BazzaCuda/MinimalistMediaPlayerX/README.md

 **TIPS**

-- You can crop an image by using zoom ([I]n/[O]ut) and pan (Ctrl-left, ctrl-right, ctrl-up, ctrl-down) until the video window shows only the part of the image you want, then [F5] screenshot it.
+- You can crop an image (or video frame) by using zoom ([I]n/[O]ut) and pan (Ctrl-left, ctrl-right, ctrl-up, ctrl-down) until the video window shows only the part of the image you want, then [F5] screenshot it.
 The screenshot will include any changes you've made to the Brightness, Contrast, Gamma, Saturation or Rotation of the original image.

 - You can edit (Ctrl-[E]) an entire audio or video file using just [I] and [O] to set [I]n and [O]ut points.
 E.g. Use the TAB key to fast forward through a video: when you get to the next section you want to include, press [I]; when you get to the next section that you want to exclude, press [O].
 When you're done, click **Export**.
 It really doesn't get much easier than that!!